 Herbert believed that moving Confederate remains out of ANC would amount to "giving up the capital of what is now our common country entirely to the Union dead.
 The Confederate dead will have no interest and no memorial telling of them or of their deeds anywhere within the reach of the city that was named for George Washington, the greatest of American rebels!"
-To Herbert, this would be especially tragic because, as he stated-echoing a common tenet of the Lost Cause mythology- "the Confederates fought for the Confederacy has passed away, the only hope for the future of ex-Confederates and their descendants lies in the perpetuity of the Union of these States under the constitution of our fathers."
+To Herbert, this would be especially tragic because, as he stated-echoing a common tenet of the Lost Cause mythology- "the Confederates fought for the Constitution of our fathers-for liberty and good government-and my belief is that, now that the Confederacy has passed away, the only hope for the future of ex-Confederates and their descendants lies in the perpetuity of the Union of these States under the constitution of our fathers."